zer0trustsec/zer0trustsec.github.io/_posts/blueteam-bugbounty-triage-organization/2020-09-20-blueteam-bugbounty-triage-organization.md

 ##### Bug Bounty Triage - Steps:

 1. Bug bounty portal will send alerts to security team when researcher's submitting their bugs/vulnerabilities.
 2. Security teams will understand the impact of the bug bounty submission and prioritise accordingly (P1/P2/P3).
-They will create an incident in Ticketing system/ SOAR platforms.
+They will create an incident in Ticketing systems for tracking purpose.
 3. Identify if submission related data leak/data breach incident.
 We have to inform the Legal/Public relation teams.
 4. Legal/PR teams will assess the impact and take necessary actions based on data privacy regulations and laws.
 Prepare the final report and send the data breach notification to affected users/orgs.
 5. If submitted bug related to vulnerability/exploit/source code disclosure security teams will inform the specific technical teams to get more information about the specific application hosted location/owner/IP address etc.